If you click on links we provide, we may receive compensation.

 Jennifer Graylock / Getty Images

-When you properly care for your weave, it is a great protective style.
+When you properly care for your weave, it can make for a great protective style.
 If your hair is braided completely beneath it, it's not subject to daily wear and tear.
-However, to maintain hair health, it's still important to care for the hair beneath the weave by utilizing hydrating products like SheaMoisture's Deep Treatment Masque ($13).
+However, to maintain hair health, it's important to care for the hair beneath the weave by utilizing hydrating products.

 Wigs